Pixellot/data-api-docs/docs/data-api/schema-update-partner-guide.md

 ### Documentation Package
 For each major release, you'll receive:
 - **Schema Update Document**: Complete overview of changes and impact assessment
-- **Sample Data**: Representative payloads using the new schema format
 - **Technical Details**: Schema file locations and reference materials

 ### Schema Documentation